 For cabbage worms and flea beetles, we use floating row covers on our broccoli, cauliflower and cabbage which lets in the light, air and moisture without permitting the insects to get to the plants.

 Our tomatoes eventually get blight in the field, so we plant repeatedly to help ensure that there is a steady supply of healthy plants coming into production rather than trying to keep the old plants producing once they get blight.
 We also had good success last year with tomatoes in our hoophouses where we water them with drip tape.
 Since their leaves didn't get wet, they didn't get blight and they produced well from late June into October.

 We also use varieties of vegetables that we've found do well in our soil and conditions and seem to grow with less trouble from pests, downy mildew or adverse weather conditions.
 I no longer grow sweetcorn, because I was disappointed with the quality of the corn without any pesticide use.
-(The sweetcorn for our CSA subscriptions and farm stand are from Evan Showalter's farm.)

 With eggplants, which seem to be the favorite of many insects, I've noticed that we have an advantage over home gardens that only have a couple of plants.
 We plant a long row of hundreds of plants.
-Every year the couple of plants on the very ends get hammered by pests, but seem to shield all the rest of the plants in the middle from attack.
+Every year the couple of plants on the very ends get destroyed by pests, but seem to shield all the rest of the plants in the middle from attack.
 It's as if any pests in the neighborhood looking for eggplants settle in to eating the "sacrificial" end plants and don't want to go any furthur, which protects all the others.

 With approximately 30 types of crops (around 70 total varieties) that all have their own specific soil needs, pest pressures, and ideal weather progression, there is always more to learn.